zhuhang-jasper/mock-education-portal-node/README.md

-# ufinity-education-portal-node
+# mock-education-portal-node

 ## Introduction

-This project is intended for Ufinity Technical Assessment (Node.js).

-It is a Node.js SwaggerExpress app that provides REST APIs for a mock education portal.
+This project is a Node.js SwaggerExpress app that provides REST APIs for a mock education portal.

 This repository consists of 1 sub-project: